 Any additional or dissenting views for inclusion with the approved report materials printed by the Commission’s commercial publisher, or for printing by the Government Printing Office, must be submitted in Microsoft Word, with any accompanying camera ready charts.

-Additional or dissenting views not provided by the time and in the manner specified above will not be included with the Approved Report submitted to the President and Congress, but shall be posted on the Commission’s website if the same is submitted to the General Counsel (or another designated staff member) on or before February 4, 2011.
+Additional or dissenting views not provided by the time and in the manner specified above will not be included with the approved report submitted to the President and Congress, but shall be posted on the Commission’s website if the same is submitted to the General Counsel (or another designated staff member) on or before February 4, 2011.

 4851-3942-5288, v.
 2